 How many CPU cores does your WooCommerce shop need?
+TESTING

 Be on the safe side with backups and staging

-To avoid problems occurring on your live site, you can use our staging to test changes on a copy of your site.
-If you're satisfied with the result, you can go live from the staging environment with just a few clicks.
-It is important here that you exclude the database tables with the orders and customers when overwriting the live site.
-This means that while you're making changes in the staging environment, you can still receive orders you would otherwise have lost when overwriting your live site.
+To avoid problems occurring on your live site, you can use our staging to test changes on a copy of your website.
+When you're satisfied with the results, you can go live from the staging environment with one click.
+Don't forget to exclude the database tables with the orders and customers when overwriting the live site.
+This means you'll still be able to receive orders while making changes in the staging environment.
+These orders would've otherwise been lost when overwriting your live site.